Multimodal AI predicts clinical outcomes of drug combinations from preclinical data: Research Applications of

 \subsection{Type 2 Diabetes Comorbidities}

+To support our analysis, the T2D medications are sourced from DrugCentral~\cite{drugcentral} through PrimeKG knowledge graph~\cite{primekg} (from the Orange Book of the US FDA~\cite{FDAOrangeBook2023}), and supplemented with mechanism of action data from UCSF~\cite{ucsf_t2d}, Mayo Clinic~\cite{mayo_t2d}, Cleveland Clinic~\cite{cleveland_t2d}, and DrugBank~\cite{drugbank} (Supplementary Table~S3).
+We ensure that all medications, if not approved in the US, are marketed in Europe or Japan.
+Due to our focus on small molecule drugs, insulin and its analogs are excluded from this analysis.

-We consider the outcomes in Supplementary Table~S6 relevant for myocardial infarction and stroke.
-We then query \name with pairs composed of pioglitazone or rosiglitazone and all other T2D drugs before taking the mean across all pairs of such drugs for each outcome related to myocardial infarction or stroke.
+We first query \name with pairs composed of pioglitazone or rosiglitazone and all other T2D drugs before taking the mean across all pairs of such drugs for each outcome related to myocardial infarction or stroke (Supplementary Table~S6).

-For hyperkalemia analysis, we consider ``hyperkalemia, increase", ``hypotension, hyperkalemia, nephrotoxicity, increase", ``renal failure, hyperkalemia, hypertension, increase", and ``renal failure, hypotension, hyperkalemia, increase" as hyperkalemia-related outcomes.
+For the hyperkalemia analysis, we consider ``hyperkalemia, increase", ``hypotension, hyperkalemia, nephrotoxicity, increase", ``renal failure, hyperkalemia, hypertension, increase", and ``renal failure, hypotension, hyperkalemia, increase" as hyperkalemia-related outcomes.
 We then query the model with pairs composed of each HF drug with all T2D drugs.
 We take the maximum value across the above four outcomes as the safety score, representing each drug pair's level of hyperkalemia-specific safety concern.
 For each MoA group of HF drugs, all drug pairs containing an HF drug within the group are considered when plotting the point plot, using the geometric mean as the estimator.

 To generate a safety profile for each MASH drug or clinical candidate when combined with T2D drugs or clinical candidates, we first take the average of the highest five normalized ranks for each pair (MASH drug or candidate, T2D drug or candidate).
 Then, for each MASH drug or clinical candidate, we take the lowest five drug pairs containing it with such scores.
 This effectively gives us a scalar score for each MASH drug or clinical candidate, representing the (worst) safety profile of the best possible combinations with T2D drugs containing it.